kineticvenom/django-school-roster/README.md

 ## Introduction

-We're revisiting our School Interface project from before, but now our goal will be to take in data from csv files and present them on webpages using Django.
+We're revisiting our School Interface project from before, but now our goal will be to take in data from json files and present them on webpages using Django.
 Normally, we'd be using databases with Django, however we're not ready for that just yet!

 We've provided you with some starter code from our old School Interface project, which already has our classes and data reading logic implemented.
 You will have to create a Django project from scratch, move some code around, add in some views, templating, and routing logic to eventually produce a website to present our data.
 We will not be writing (creating/updating/deleting) any new data for this project.